As we know, technology sits front and center in all of our lives.

 With that in mind, although the coronavirus pandemic has changed the way we all live and greatly damaged economies across the globe, we’re still seeing growth and stability in the web development fields, offering some reassurance for those looking to learn web development with Upskilled before entering the industry.

 To keep things simple, those looking to step into the field of web development should know that there are a few common workflows you’ll be expected to undertake.

 In short, web developers are typically required to develop sites focused on both the client and the customer.
-You will be expected to deliver a product that ticks all the boxes for your client, but also ticks all the box in simplicity for customers.
+You will be expected to deliver a product that ticks all the boxes for your client but also ticks all the boxes in simplicity for customers.

 In all, it’s your job to build websites and keep things running smoothly.

 Growth in Mobile Development

 To end our article, it’s good to keep in mind that as we step into a mobile-first world, those web developers are increasingly being drawn upon to develop websites that are mobile-friendly.

 This is some more great news for those looking for some stability in the industry.
 Even though the desktop-based web development field has become quite saturated, the mobile arena is still growing considerably and creating vast avenues for growth and consequently; employment.